Persistent pelvic pain

 - hormonal treatments — such as the pill, if your pain has a hormonal trigger

-- opioids — rarely recommended as they can worsen chronic pain
+- opioids — but these are rarely recommended as they can make chronic pain worse over time

 Can PPP be prevented?

-You can reduce the risk of developing PPP by seeing your doctor for early treatment of any short-term or intermittent pelvic pain you experience.
-For example, see your doctor to investigate painful periods in teenagers.
+You can lower your chance of getting PPP by seeing your doctor for early treatment of any short-term or intermittent (comes and goes) pelvic pain you experience.

 Resources and support